nehaljwani/team.exiv2.org/book/IMaEA.md

 | Type     | uint16\_t        | uint16\_t            | Entries **#E** | uint16\_t | uint64\_t  |
 | Count    | uint32\_t        | uint64\_t            | Next           | uint32\_t | uint64\_t  |

-It's also important to understand that Endian can change as we descend into the file.
+It's important to understand that Endian can change as we descend into the file.
 There are images in which there are sub-files whose endian setting is different from the container.

 ### XMP and ICC Profiles in Tiff